RajneeshKrSharma/Clocks_project/README.md

 # Clocks_project
-# This a desktop application made using Python GUI (Tkinter).
+# This is a desktop application made using Python GUI (Tkinter).